isc-projects/stork/doc/user/demo.rst

 Running the Stork demo requires the same dependencies as building Stork, which are described in the :ref:`installation_sources` chapter.
 Besides these dependencies, the demo requires
 `Docker Compose <https://docs.docker.com/compose/>`_.
-See the `Development Evironment
+See the `Development Environment
 <https://gitlab.isc.org/isc-projects/stork/-/wikis/Processes/development-Environment>`_
-on Stork Wiki for more details.
+page on the Stork Wiki for more details.

 Setup Steps
 -----------